gchq/coreax/SECURITY.md

 ## Reporting a Vulnerability

-We encourage all users of the Coreax repository to be security conscious in their development practices and use.
+Disclosures of vulnerabilities in Coreax are always welcomed.
+Whilst we aim to write clean and secure code free from bugs, we recognise that this is an open source project, relying on other of open source libraries that are modified and updated on a regular basis.
+We hope that the community will continue to support us as we endeavour to maintain and develop this tool together.

 If you believe that you have identified a potential vulnerability in the code base, please report this promptly to [oss@gchq.gov.uk](mailto:oss@gchq.gov.uk).
+Please describe the problem in as much detail as possible, ideally with examples.

 Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or